 Due to the nature of early expungement cases, the prosecutor is likely to object to your expungement.
 If the prosecutor objects to your expungement, your attorney will need to prepare a legal brief outlining all of the reasons as to why you deserve an early expungement.
 Moreover, almost all early expungement cases will require a court appearance.
 At the court appearance, the petitioner’s attorney will be expected to present oral argument to the court as to why the petitioner deserves an early expungement.
 The petitioner may also be expected to testify at the hearing.

 In addition to requiring a brief and a court appearance, petitioners seeking early expungements are also required to present other documentary evidence to the court.
 If the petitioner fails to include the requisite documentation, then their application could be denied.
-For example, New Jersey case law relating to early expungements requires that applicant to provide the court and County Prosecutor with a copy of their Pre-Sentence Investigative (“PSI”) Report as well as with copies of both Plea and Sentencing Transcripts.
+For example, the court may want you to provide a copy of your Pre-Sentence Investigative (“PSI”) Report as well as copies of both Plea and Sentencing Transcripts.

 What standard does the court apply in determining whether or not to grant my early expungement request?